Abhilash2000/libra/tools/materials/Reference Manual.md

                              width)
 ```

+Preprocesses images in data initialized in client class instance to achieve standardized format and specifies directory structure to store training/testing datasets (applies when present data directory already contains csv file comprised of image hyperlinks)

 *Parameters --*

 csv_file: `str`

+String representation of the csv extension file path containing the training and testing data

 dath_path: `str`

+String representation of the local file directory path containing the training and testing data

 instruction: `str`

+String representation that is the instruction identifying the label of column containing image hyperlinks in the csv file from a written query sent to/in the client class instance (is set by default to none)

 image_column: `str`

+String representation of the title of the column containing the image hyperlinks in the csv file

 training_ratio: `float`

+Float number of ratio of training data to whole in train/test split of dataset (is set by default to 0.8)

 height: `int`

+Integer number indicating vertical length to resize associated dimension to in images in dataset (is set by default to none/resizes images to median vertical length)

 width: `int`

+Integer number indicating horizontial breadth to resize associated dimension to in images in dataset (is set by default to none/resizes images to median horizontial breadth)

 *Returns --*